hwang2006/KISTI-DL-tutorial-using-horovod/README.md

 # to run NVIDIA NGC pytorch container
 [gpu32]$ srun -n 8 singularity exec --nv /apps/applications/singularity_images/ngc/pytorch_22.03-hd-py3.sif python $GIT_DIR/KISTI-DL-tutorial-using-horovod/src/pytorch/pytorch_imagenet_resnet50.py
 ```
+## Building a Horovod Singularity Container image on your scratch directory
 You can also build your own Horovod Singularity container with both Tensorflow and Pytorch enabled.
 In order to build a Singularity container on Neuron, you need to have a fakeroot permission that you can get by requesting it to the system administrator.
 ```
 # build a Pytorch image from the NGC Docker Container repository